Erik ten Hag has abandoned his ideals – and it might help United beat City

 The current situation plays into that.

-United have almost no choice but to plan without possession on Sunday.
+United have almost no choice but to plan without possession.
 The very decision to appoint Ten Hag was supposed to be about something grander, though.
 They were supposed to be rising to City's level.

 United instead have to try and bring the champions down, by leaving them the ball.